Jayasri44/Terraform/README.md

-stage('Terraform Init'): IniƟalizes the Terraform configuration stage('Terraform Format'): Checks if the Terraform files are formaƩed correctly using terraform fmt -check stage('Terraform Validate'): Validates the Terraform configuraƟon using terraform validate
+stage('Terraform Init'): IniƟalizes the Terraform configuration stage('Terraform Format'): Checks if the Terraform files are formaƩed correctly using terraform fmt -check stage('Terraform Validate'): Validates the Terraform configuraƟon using terraform validate stage('Terraform Plan'): Creates an execuƟon plan using terraform plan and saves it to a file named ƞplan